Navigating India’s AI Regulations | The 2026 Survival Guide Every Tech Leader Must Read

 Accountability in AI: Who Takes Responsibility?

-As AI systems increasingly influence decisions that affect people’s lives—whether it’s approving a loan, diagnosing a patient, or managing traffic flow—the question of accountability isn’t just academic.
+As AI systems increasingly influence decisions affecting people’s lives, approving loans, diagnosing patients, managing public infrastructure, accountability becomes central to regulation of AI in India.
 It’s personal.
 Who’s responsible when an AI-driven process makes the wrong call?
 Is it the developer, the business, or the end-user?

 - Transparency: AI models often function as "black boxes," meaning their decision-making processes are difficult to interpret.
 Ensuring Explainable AI (XAI) will allow regulators and users to understand AI-generated outcomes.